hucker/pathql/README.md

 ## File Age Filters

 PathQL supports filtering files by age using either filesystem timestamps or the date encoded in the filename.
 Using filename dating allows for a (possibly) more reliable way to target creation time in log files.
-Instead of using the operating system timing data we use the file naming convention where the file name starts with YYYY-MM-DD-HH-, YYYY-MM-DD_, YY-MM_, YY_ Using this time can get around issues with creation tme not being reliable across operrating systems, modification times being changed by mistake.
+Instead of using the operating system timing data we use the file naming convention where the file name starts with YYYY-MM-DD-HH-, YYYY-MM-DD_, YY-MM_, YY_ Using this time can get around issues with creation tme not being reliable across operating systems, modification times being changed by mistake.
 System clocks not be correct.

 For the purpose of matching if a valid file date is not found the match does not occur, it is not an error.